Sodashi: 2022: four-year-old season

 After a third-place finish in the February Stakes over the dirt, Sodashi was entered in the Grade 1 Victoria Mile on the turf against fillies and mares.
 After settling in fourth position for most of the trip, Sodashi stormed to the lead and to victory in the uphill stretch at Tokyo Racecourse under regular jockey Hayato Yoshida.

 After this, she went to Sapporo with the anticipation that she would win the Sapporo Kinen for a second year in a row.
 As Hayayakko, another white horse, was also entered in to the race, this became the first time ever that two white horses were matched together in a JRA race.
 However, neither horses won the title with Sodashi finishing 5th and Hayayakko 10th behind Jack d'Or.
 Sugai deduced that the reason for the loss was due to her weight was increased by 3kg, and announced that she would go to the Mile Championship next.

 Before the Mile Championship, she also ran in the Fuchu Himba Stakes, where she was the most favored by far.
 She took the lead after placing herself at fifth place for most of the race, but was passed by the dark-horse Izu Jo no Kiseki right before the finish line.

 At the Mile Championship, she was the second most favored to win behind Schnell Meister.
 She was placed at fourth place among the slow pack during the race, and attempted to take the lead as fast as possible on the straight, but was passed by Serifos from the outside, as well as Danon The Kid from the inside, marking her first defeat at a mile race.

 2023: five-year-old season

 Sodashi started her 2023 run with the Victoria Mile on May 14, where she took the lead towards the end, but was passed by Songline soon after and finished second.
 She then went on to the Yasuda Kinen, but lost to Songline once again and finished at 7th place.

 Sodashi developed problems on her legs and was sent to rest at one of the Northern Farm stables.
 However, it was ultimately decided by Kaneko on October 1 that he would be retiring the horse, saying that he would "pass the baton" to Sodashi's full sister, Mama Cocha, who had just won the Sprinters Stakes that same day.

+Racing form

+Sodashi won seven races out of 16 starts.
+This data is available in JBIS and netkeiba.